Caroline-Devillers/Harrier-HSM/README.md

 # Harriers-HSM
-Habitat suitability models on European Harriers.
+Habitat suitability models on occidental European Harriers.

 Realized in the frame work of a Master thesis in Biology (University de Liège)